Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Introduction

-In this paper we will obtain an asymptotic theory, valid in the limit of $\massrt \rightarrow 0$, for electrostatic modes that exist at the long wavelengths of the ion gyroradius scale, i.e., $\kky \gyrdi \sim 1$.
+In this paper we obtain an asymptotic theory, valid in the limit of $\massrt \rightarrow 0$, for electrostatic modes that exist at the long wavelengths of the ion gyroradius scale, i.e., $\kky \gyrdi \sim 1$.
 Reduced models of these modes must provide a reduced treatment of the electron response.
 In the simplest case, for example, the classical ITG mode calculation \cite{cowleyPoFB91,RomanelliITG}, the electron response is taken to be adiabatic.
 More advanced calculations retain the bounce-averaged response due to trapped electrons, needed to capture trapped-electron modes (TEMs), see, e.g., \cite{Adam1976TEM,beerbouncePoP1996}.
 The nonadiabatic response of passing electrons is traditionally neglected, despite evidence from DNS that indicates that the nonadiabatic passing electron response can play a significant role in electrostatic modes: pioneering work showed that the passing electron response can alter transport in linear modes and fully nonlinear turbulence \cite{HallatschekgiantelPRL2005}.
 This observation has subsequently been reinforced by a variety of investigations, see, for example \cite{DominskinonadPOP015,Maeyama_2017_NF,BelliIsotope2019,BelliIsotope2020PRL,ajay_brunner_mcmillan_ball_dominski_merlo_2020,ball_brunner_ajay_2020,ajay_brunner_ball_2020}.
-In this paper, we will show that, in the $\massrt \rightarrow 0$ limit, there are in fact two classes of modes existing at $\kky\gyrdi \sim 1$: first, the traditional ion or trapped-electron response-driven modes (e.g., the ITG mode or the TEM) that rely on a potential localised at $\lpar \sim 1$; and second, ETG modes that are driven by the passing electron response in the large $\lpar$ tail of the ballooning mode.
-We find the large $\lpar$ equations that govern the electron response in the tail of the ballooning mode.
+In this paper, we will show that, in the $\massrt \rightarrow 0$ limit, there are in fact two classes of modes existing at $\kky\gyrdi \sim 1$: first, the familiar ion or trapped-electron response-driven modes (e.g., the ITG mode or the TEM) that rely on a potential localised at $\lpar \sim 1$; and second, ETG modes that are driven by the passing electron response in the large $\lpar$ tail of the ballooning mode.
+We find the large $\lpar$ equations that govern the electron response in the tail of the ballooning mode, and we provide the matching conditions necessary to connect them to the $\lpar \sim 1$ region.
 We use simulations performed with the gyrokinetic code \gstwo~\cite{KOTSCHENREUTHER1995CPC} to show that the orderings used to derive these equations are satisfied by numerical examples of both classes of mode.